ppetruneac/rc-text-recommender/README.md

  Similar resources are identified based on [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).
 The most similar resource is returned and loaded into MySQL.

  > **Assumption**:
- Raw data read from source (i.e. MySQL) has language as attribute / column.
-If not, please use [detect_language.py](https://github.com/ppetruneac/rc-text-recommender/blob/master/src/functions/detect_language.py) in *src/functions* to detect the language, then upload the data back to MySQL.
+ - Raw data read from source (i.e. MySQL) has language as attribute / column.
+ - There is a language dictioanry in both `detect_duplciates.py` and `get-term_frequency.py` file.
+This is used to load common words in one particular language.
+ - Duplicates are identified based on the vocabularily of the same resource type and language.

  > **Note**: [all_duplicates.csv](data/all_duplicates.csv) contains duplicates that were previously generated and manually validated.
 It is recommended for these to be deleted first from the database.